MicrosoftDocs/microsoft-365-docs/microsoft-365/lti/reflect-lti-schoology.md

 1. Navigate to [Microsoft Reflect in the App Center](https://app.schoology.com/apps/profile/7024494126).
 1. Select the **Install LTI 1.3 App** button to begin the installation process.
 1. Select the **I agree** button.
-1. You are asked if the app should be installed for your entire organization or just for you.
-Select **Add to Organization**, and you are redirected to the **Organization Apps** page to complete the configuration.
+1. You're asked if the app should be installed for your entire organization or just for you.
+Select **Add to Organization**, and you're redirected to the **Organization Apps** page to complete the configuration.
 1. From the [**Organization Apps list**](https://app.schoology.com/apps/school_apps), locate the **Microsoft Reflect** app and select the **Install/Remove** button.
 1. Choose the **All Courses** checkbox. ***Don't*** check the "Course Admins Only" option to ensure the app is available to all members of the course.
 1. Select **Submit** to complete the installation.